 SGGP

-On October 9, attending the meeting of the International Monetary Fund (IMF) and the World Bank (WB) in Morocco, financial leaders assessed that the global economy is in a state of profound volatility due to the consequences of the Covid-19 pandemic and conflicts, the latest of which is the situation in the Middle East.
+On October 9-10, attending a meeting of the International Monetary Fund (IMF) and the World Bank (WB) in Morocco, financial leaders assessed that the global economy is in a state of profound upheaval due to the consequences of the Covid-19 pandemic and conflicts, most recently the situation in the Middle East.

-Federal Reserve officials have cited recent high energy prices as a potential risk to the outlook for slowing inflation.
-In related developments, on October 9, Brent crude oil prices rose 4.18% to $88.76/barrel; US WTI crude oil rose 5.1% to $87.02/barrel.
+Officials at the US Federal Reserve (FED) have cited recent high energy prices as a potential risk to the outlook for declining inflation.
+In related developments, on October 9-10, Brent crude oil prices rose 4.18% to $88.76 per barrel; US WTI crude oil prices increased 5.1% to $87.02 per barrel.

-The US is supporting Israel and President Joe Biden has assured that the US will release oil reserves to cool down prices in case oil prices increase beyond 10%-12% to control inflation in the US.
-In addition, due to high risks, investors have turned to gold to preserve capital, so the price of gold on October 9 increased by 1.1%, from 1,849.51 USD/ounce to 1,863.70 USD/ounce.
-According to Mr. Karim Basta, chief economist at III Capital Management Investment Consulting Company, the conflict in the Middle East poses risks of higher oil prices and risks to inflation and growth prospects.
+The US is supporting Israel, and President Joe Biden has assured that the US will release its oil reserves to cool prices if oil prices rise above 10%-12% in order to control inflation in the US.
+In addition, due to high risks, investors are turning to gold to preserve capital, causing the price of gold to rise 1.1% on October 9th, from $1,849.51 per ounce to $1,863.70 per ounce.
+According to Karim Basta, chief economist at III Capital Management, the conflict in the Middle East poses risks of higher oil prices and risks to inflation and growth prospects.

-Not only causing economic concerns, the United Nations World Food Programme (WFP) on October 8 issued a statement expressing “deep concern” about the impact of the conflict between Israel and the Hamas movement on people struggling to obtain essential food supplies.
+Beyond its economic concerns, the United Nations World Food Programme (WFP) issued a statement on October 8 expressing “deep concern” about the impact of the conflict between Israel and Hamas on people struggling to obtain essential food supplies.

-WFP is also concerned about the quality of food stores and the impact of power outages in Gaza, which is still facing chronic power shortages.
-Referring to Gaza, the statement said that while most stores in the affected Palestinian areas currently have a month’s worth of food, there is a risk that stocks will “run out quickly as people stock up on food due to fears of a prolonged conflict.”
+The WFP also expressed concern about the quality of goods in food stores and the negative impact of power outages in the Gaza Strip, which continues to face chronic electricity shortages.
+Referring to Gaza, the statement assessed that although most stores in affected areas of Palestine currently maintain a month's worth of food supplies, there is a risk of "rapid depletion as people buy up food out of fear of prolonged conflict."

-WFP said it was preparing food for distribution to those displaced and living in temporary shelters, and called on “all parties to adhere to the principles of humanitarian law”.
+The WFP affirmed that it is preparing sufficient food supplies for distribution to displaced people and those living in temporary shelters, and called on "all parties to adhere to the principles of humanitarian law."

-- More than 800 Israelis were killed and at least 100 people (of many nationalities) were kidnapped after Hamas attacks on areas in Israel.
+- More than 800 Israelis were killed and at least 100 people (of various nationalities) were kidnapped after Hamas forces attacked areas in Israel.

-- According to Israeli Defense Minister Yoav Gallant, Israel is completely besieging the Gaza Strip.
-This area of 2.3 million people is currently without electricity, food, water, or gas.
-The Israeli army has recalled 300,000 soldiers from the reserve force in the past 48 hours.
+According to Israeli Defense Minister Yoav Gallant, Israel is completely encircling the Gaza Strip.
+The area, home to 2.3 million people, currently has no electricity, food, water, or gas.
+The Israeli army has recalled 300,000 soldiers from its reserves in the past 48 hours.

-- Thailand is working with many other countries to find ways to rescue citizens kidnapped by Hamas.
+- Thailand is coordinating with several other countries to try to rescue its citizens abducted by Hamas.

-- The European Union held an emergency meeting of foreign ministers on October 10 on the situation in Israel and the Gaza Strip.
+- The European Union held an emergency meeting of foreign ministers on October 10th regarding the situation in Israel and the Gaza Strip.

 Source